‘SPIDER-MAN: FAR FROM HOME’

 You can change the hair colour and the nationality of the character, but just giving her the nickname doesn’t quickly make her the same character!
 Heck, they should’ve called her ‘Mary’ first in ‘Spider-Man: Homecoming’ before it was revealed to the audience that she was Mary Jane Watson all along.

 But yeah, in the film, Peter and Michelle get to be a romantic couple! (wryly) Yes, it’s nice to see this poorly developed romantic relationship between these two characters in the course of two films.
 Like seriously, I get it.
 Peter needs to have a romantic relationship with someone during these films.

 But honestly, I was rooting more for Peter and Liz Allan in the first ‘MCU Spider-Man’ film.
 Which, wasn’t that the point of the first film?
 Michelle wasn’t even a love interest for Peter in that, so why should she be a love interest here?
 Wouldn’t it have made sense for Peter to be with Betty Brant? 😐

-It was also uncomfortable; not set up well and it was utilised for comic relief instead.
+It was also uncomfortable, not set up well and it was utilised for comic relief instead.
 Even Peter had looks of “What are you two doing?” when he saw Ned and Betty together.
-Honestly, I was like that when I saw the movie!
-Why couldn’t they have a presented a proper romance between these two?
+Honestly, I was like that when I saw this film!
+Why couldn’t they have a presented a proper romance for the two characters?

-But hey, I’m sure something can be gained from Peter and Michelle’s relationship when they take an interest in each other.
-Like when Michelle figures out that Peter Parker is Spider-Man in this movie.
+But hey, I’m sure something can be gained from Peter and Michelle’s relationship when they’re taking an interest in each other.
+Like when Michelle works out Peter Parker is actually Spider-Man. 😐

 Peter: “MJ, I…”